Types of Food Processing Floors

 CEMENTITIOUS URETHANE FLOORS

-These are considered the modern standard in food processing facilities.
-Cementitious urethanes bond extremely well to difficult concrete floors in damp and cool conditions, where other systems won’t.
+Cementitious urethane floors are considered the modern standard in food processing facilities.
+Cement based urethanes bond extremely well to difficult concrete floors in damp and cool conditions, where other systems won’t.
 These products also tolerate wide temperature swings, with excellent chemical resistance.
 They are often considered the best of all worlds when it comes to choosing a flooring product for the food processing industry.
 AntiMicrobial additives can also be added to the formulation to create a floor that combats bacteria in between washdown cycles.
 These floors may be installed over brick and tile, in certain situations.
 The only downside to these products is that they are only color stable in tile red & dark gray.
 Other colors tend to fade and discolor under UV light.
-Find a manufacturer such as EP Floors Corp., that installs with their own company crews, including a turn-key installation and warranty.
+Find a manufacturer such as E P Floors Corp., that installs with their own company crews, including a turn-key installation and warranty.

 Manufacturers of urethane mortar flooring include:

-- EP Floors Corp: Puma-Crete HF, Puma-Crete MD, Puma-Crete SL, Puma-Crete CQ
+- E P Floors Corp: Puma-Crete HF, Puma-Crete HFB, Puma-Crete SL

 - Sika: Sikafloor PurCem, PurCem 19N, Purcem 20N, PurCem 22N